OmniaVerse 24 Hour Trading Volume Reaches $5,794.50 (OMNIA)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-OmniaVerse’s launch date was April 19th, 2022.
+OmniaVerse’s genesis date was April 19th, 2022.
 OmniaVerse’s total supply is 1,000,000,000 tokens and its circulating supply is 670,000,000 tokens.
+The Reddit community for OmniaVerse is https://reddit.com/r/omniaverseofficial.
 OmniaVerse’s official Twitter account is @omniaverse and its Facebook page is accessible here.
 OmniaVerse’s official website is omniaverse.io.
-The Reddit community for OmniaVerse is https://reddit.com/r/omniaverseofficial.

 OmniaVerse is a multiverse portal that allows the hidden artist in all of us to build monuments whether imaginary or real.